 Reviewed by: Patrick McCormick

 After the stock market crashed in 1929, people understandably began to pinch pennies, and because oleomargarine was cheaper than butter, it began to threaten the dairy industry.
 In the words of the dairy farmers, the oleomargarine industry is “strangulating the life of our Dairy Industry.”
 In 1931, Wisconsin passed a law banning oleomargarine, but Dane County Circuit Court judge, Justice Zimmerman, found the law unconstitutional.
 This led to dairy farmers in Wisconsin gathering together to raise money to appeal the decision.
 They also asserted that the Dane County Circuit Court was biased against the dairy industry and should not be permitted to rule on future dairy-related cases.
-If you want to read this law, go to “See Also.”
+If you want to read this law, go to the “See Also” section of this Friendly Finding Aid.
 The name of the law is Chapter 96 of the Laws of 1931.

 This finding aid focuses on the battle between Wisconsin’s farmers and the courts.
 It pieces together the letters and articles found in the folders to make the narrative easier to follow.
 It also notes some of the most important people involved in this situation.

 James Earl Leverich—Dairy farmer and key player in the anti-oleo movement.
 Most of the collection is letters to and from him, and many of the personal letters address him as Earl.
 He was the chairman of the Anti-Oleo Fund and Dairy War Chest, and the president of the Monroe County Co-Operative Creamery Association.
 He was elected as state senator in 1934, several years after the events of these folders took place.